stoic-devv/big-data-log-analysis/doc/analysis.md

 ```

 ### Error type sort by frequency
 This task involves evaluating the distribution of `ERROR` type log message and then sort them in descending order.
-Default interval is set to `5000 ms` and can be set in the `jobs.conf` file.
+Default interval is set to `5000 ms` and can be set in the `jobs.conf` file.<br />
 `ErrDistMapper`: it takes input an auto-generated key and a line from log.
 It parses the line and writes to the stream only if the message is of type `ERROR`.
-The key of the output stream is a time interval string in which the timestamp belongs.
+The key of the output stream is a time interval string in which the timestamp belongs.<br />
-`ErrDistReducer`: iterates and counts the number of messages within the timestamp.
+`ErrDistReducer`: iterates and counts the number of messages within the timestamp. <br />
 `ErrSortMapper`: here we use a custom writable with composite key (key and value send to this mapper is combined to form a composite key) which compares in decreasing order of the count of messages in an interval.
-Since the mapper writes the output in a sorted manner, we leverage this to write the output stream.
+Since the mapper writes the output in a sorted manner, we leverage this to write the output stream.<br />
 The maximum frequency of error messages : `14` .
 Output can be found [here](../aws-output/err_dist_sort)

 ### Maximum length pattern matching
 In this task we search for the messages matching a given pattern.
 We finally write the longest messages by message type to the output.
 Pattern can be set in `jobs.conf`. <br />
-The default pattern used for analysis is: `([a-c][e-g][0-3]|[A-Z][5-9][f-w]){5,15}`
+The default pattern used for analysis is: `([a-c][e-g][0-3]|[A-Z][5-9][f-w]){5,15}`<br />
-`MaxMatchingMapper`: Writes to the output only if the given Text value matches the pattern
+`MaxMatchingMapper`: Writes to the output only if the given Text value matches the pattern<br />
-`MaxMatchingReducer`: Iterates over the values to find the max length message and writes to output.
+`MaxMatchingReducer`: Iterates over the values to find the max length message and writes to output.<br />
 With the given log file, following are the results:
 ```console
 WARN,15:13:09.714, tp)*,RTO#qJMq#d|I@[!0_zbce2ce2cg1ae2be3ag2cg2E6jcg0ae3ce3T8obg1M9hF5kBfnqt&%q's#@cwMP?&h`H=zU, 93